kyma-project/lifecycle-manager/docs/creating-test-environment.md

 ## 3.1 Pre-requisites

-_Note for two cluster mode: set your `KUBECONFIG` to the SKR Cluster context_
+_Note for two cluster mode: set your `KUBECONFIG` to the KCP Cluster context_

 First make sure that the `kyma-system` namespace is created: